GeminiDRSoftware/DRAGONS/astrodata/doc/ad_UserManual/intro.rst

 Astrodata provides uniform interfaces for working on datasets from different instruments.
 Once a dataset has been opened with Astrodata, the object "knowns about itself".
-Information like instrument, observation mode, and how to access headers, is readily available through the uniform interfaces.
-All the details are coded inside the class associated with the instrument, that class then provides the interfaces.
+Information like instrument, observation mode, and how to access headers, is readily available through the uniform interface.
+All the details are coded inside the class associated with the instrument, that class then provides the interface.
 The appropriate class is selected automatically when the file is opened and inspected by Astrodata.

 Currently Astrodata implements a representation for Multi-Extension FITS (MEF) files.
-(Other representations can be added.)
+(Other representations can be implemented.)

 .. _install: